If Jesus Rose from the Dead, then (#30) He Is Lord and God

 C.S.
 Lewis made this beautiful comment:

-"Among the Jews there suddenly turns up a man who goes about talking as if He were God.
+"Among these Jews there suddenly turns up a man who goes about talking as if He was God.
 He claims to forgive sins.
 He says He has always existed.
 He says He is coming to judge the world at the end of time.
 Now let us get this clear.
-Among pantheists, like the Hindus of India, anyone might say that he is part of god or one with god.
-There would be nothing very odd about that.
+Among Pantheists, like the Hindus of India, anyone might say that he was part of God, or one with God: there would be nothing very odd about it.
 But this man, since He was a Jew, could not mean that kind of God.
-God in their language meant the Being outside of the world who had made it and was infinitely different than anything else.
-And when you have grasped that concept you will see that what this man said was quite simply, the most shocking thing that has ever been uttered by human lips.”
+God in their language, meant the Being outside of the world Who had made it and was infinitely different from anything else.
+And when you have grasped that, you will see that what this man said was, quite simply, the most shocking thing that has ever been uttered by human lips.”[1]

 Jesus assumed divine titles: You will hear people say that Jesus never said He was the Messiah nor God, but the records beg differently.
 Keep in mind, also, that Jesus often used veiled speech with unbelievers.
 Nevertheless, there were times He was quite clear: